 Supporting patients and families suffering from life-limiting illnesses though facility and home-based care

 The Romila Palliative Care (RPC) serves as a reassuring centre for patients sufferingfrom life-limiting illnesses.

 Romila Palliative Care uses a patient-centric approach to improve the quality of life of patients with life-limiting illnesses.
 We support families and patients through the life-cycle of an illness, from diagnosis to treatment, and in some unfortunate cases, end-of-life and post-life grievance.
 The project was conceived by SNEHA founder and trustee Dr. Armida Fernandez and her husband, Dr. Rui Fernandez, who lost their only child Romila to cancer.
-We have supported 170 patients since the project's inception in January 2017 until December 2017
+We have directly supported 374 patients since the project's inception in February 2017 until August 2018.

 We provide free home visits where necessary, to ensure that each patient is comfortable, experiences minimal pain, and is cared for with dignity.

 Trained doctors, nurses, and counsellors at the centre provide both medical and psychological support to patients and families.

 We support families and caregivers with medical, psychosocial and spiritual guidance to cope with their loved ones’ illnesses with greater confidence.

 SNEHA is leading a network of palliative care providers to work with the National Health Mission across public health facilities in Maharashtra.